Mamuka Japharidze

-Mamuka Japharidze (born 1962) is an artist from the capital of Georgia, Tbilisi.
+Mamuka Japharidze (born 1962) is an artist from Tbilisi, Georgia.
 He is especially known for representing Georgia in the 48th Venice Biennale.
 He currently lives in Tbilisi and produces his art there.

 Early life

 Japharidze was born in 1962 and raised in Tbilisi with his sister.
 His career was encouraged by his father, Jemali Japaridze, also an artist.
 He often collaborates with his artist and writer partner, Anthea Nicholson.
 He spends much of his time in England.